What do I need to know about primary care physicians and specialists?

 - Pediatricians treat infants, children and adolescents under age 18.

-If you need to see a specialist in another area, such as a dermatologist, you’ll need a referral from your primary care physician.
+If you need to see a specialist in another area, such as a dermatologist, you’ll need to obtain a referral from your primary care physician.
+With some Blue Care Network plans, you can choose to see a specialist without a referral, but your cost of care might be higher.

-If you’ve been a Blue Care Network customer for more than 90 days, you can change your primary care doctor by accessing your account online through Member Secured Services.
+If you've been a Blue Care Network customer for more than 90 days, you can change your primary care doctor by accessing your account at bcbsm.com.

 If you need additional help finding a doctor, you can contact us and talk to one of our customer service representatives.